Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 How Much Money Do You Need to Live Comfortably in Portland, Oregon?

-You’ll need about $6,300/month to live comfortably in Portland — practically a king’s ransom!
-Consider affordable neighborhoods, average salaries, lifestyle choices, and transportation costs when budgeting to match rent, groceries, utilities, and transit.
+You’ll need about $6,300/month to live comfortably in Portland.
+Consider affordable neighborhoods, average salaries, lifestyle choices, and transportation costs when budgeting for rent, groceries, utilities, and transit.

 Is 50K a Good Salary in Portland, Oregon?

-No — $50K isn’t ideal in Portland; cost of living outpaces it.
-You’ll face housing affordability limits, unfavorable salary comparison to suggested income, and must adjust lifestyle choices, budget tightly, or seek supplemental income.
+No, $50K isn’t enough to live comfortably in Portland.
+The cost of living outpaces that income.
+You’ll face housing affordability limits and will need to budget tightly, choose lower-cost neighborhoods, or seek supplemental income.

 How Much Do I Need per Month to Live?

 You’ll need about $6,300 monthly.
-You’ll get a clear, practical budget breakdown: essential costs like rent, utilities, groceries and transport dominate; your lifestyle choices (dining, extras) push monthly expenses higher or lower.
+Essential costs like rent, utilities, groceries, and transport dominate the budget.
+Your lifestyle choices around dining and extras will push that figure higher or lower.

 Conclusion